azuredevcollege/trainingdays/day6/challenges/challenge5.md

 <img src="./img/acr8.png">

 - We could successfully logged in.
 This means that from now on we can push images to this registry.
-But to be able to do that, we have to retag the images that we created at the end of the challange.
-Simply we have to add new tags to them in format of  ```registery_url/repository_name:tag```.
+But to be able to do that, we have to retag the images that we created at the end of the challenge.
+Simply we have to add new tags to them in format of  ```registry_url/repository_name:tag```.
 Let's do that.
 - First, let's list all the images on the system.

 Type: